-Advance techniques such as Stress testing, sensitivity analysis etc. are conducted periodically to assess the impact of various contingencies.
+Advanced techniques such as Stress testing, sensitivity analysis etc. are conducted periodically to assess the impact of various contingencies.

-3 Operational risk Strategies and processes: Operational risk is primarily managed by prescribing adequate controls and mitigation measures, which are being reviewed and updated on a regular basis, to suit the changes in business practices, structure and risk profile.
+3 Operational risk

+Strategies and processes:

+Operational risk is primarily managed by prescribing adequate controls and mitigation measures, which are being reviewed and updated on a regular basis, to suit the changes in business practices, structure and risk profile.
 Bank has put in place a comprehensive bank-wide Business Continuity Plan to ensure continuity of critical operations of the Bank covering all identified disasters.

 All new schemes/products of the Bank are risk vetted from the point of view of operational risk, before implementation.

-Structure and organization of risk management function: Risk Management Committee oversees bank-wide risk management.
+Risk Management Committee oversees bank-wide risk management.
 Bank has put in place detailed framework for Operational Risk Management with a well-defined ORM Policy.
 Operational Risk Management Committee (ORMC) at the executive level oversees bank wide implementation of Board approved policies and processes in this regard.
 Apex level Business Continuity Plan Committee monitors the business continuity preparedness of the Bank on an ongoing basis.
+Information Security Committee ensures continuity of critical operations of the Bank in the event of occurrence of IT related disruptions.

-Scope and nature of risk reporting / measurement systems: Bank is collecting operational risk loss data directly from the loss originating points, with effect from 01.01.2009.
+Bank is collecting operational risk loss data directly from the loss originating points, with effect from 01.01.2009.
 In the year 2009, Bank also introduced separate accounting of operational risk events to enhance transparency and to enable effective monitoring of loss events.
 Well-designed system for reporting identified loss events and data in the most granular form is put in place.
-Operational Risk Management Cell is the central repository for operational loss data of the Bank.
+Operational Risk Management Division is the central repository for operational loss data of the Bank.
 Consolidation and analysis of loss data is placed before the Operational Risk Management Committee on a quarterly basis.

-Policies for hedging / mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges/ mitigants: Bank is using insurance for mitigating operational risk.
+Policies for hedging / mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges/ mitigants:

+Bank is using insurance for mitigating operational risk.
 Bank is subscribing to the General Banker's Indemnity Policy as mitigation against loss of securities due to various external events.
 Bank also mitigates loss in other physical assets through property insurance.

-4 Interest rate risk in Banking Book Strategies and processes: Interest Rate Risk is assessed in two perspectives - Earnings perspective using Traditional Gap Analysis to assess the impact of adverse movement in interest rate on the Net Interest Income (Earnings at Risk) and economic value perspective using Duration Gap Analysis to assess the impact of adverse movement in interest rate on the market value of Bank's equity.
-Structure and organization of risk management function: Risk Management Committee at the Board level and ALCO at the executive level are responsible for effective management of Interest Rate Risk in Bank's business.
+4 Interest rate risk in Banking Book

+Strategies and processes:

+Interest Rate Risk is assessed in two perspectives - Earnings perspective using Traditional Gap Analysis to assess the impact of adverse movement in interest rate on the Net Interest Income (Earnings at Risk) and economic value perspective using Duration Gap Analysis to assess the impact of adverse movement in interest rate on the market value of Bank's equity.

+Risk Management Committee at the Board level and ALCO at the executive level are responsible for effective management of Interest Rate Risk in Bank's business.
 Board approved ALM Policy governs the interest rate risk management framework of the Bank.